mailpile/www.mailpile.is/blog/2016-03-24_Python_SSL_Woes.md

 #### ssl.SSLError

-This method is raised when a certificate fails to validate.
+This exception is raised when a certificate fails to validate.
 However, it doesn't tell you anything about the certificate itself.